explorer436/programming-playground/JavaPlayground/src/preparation/HowCanIPrepareForInterviewsInAnyBigSoftwareCompany.md

 a) Its never about the right answer, its always about the approach you take, the clarity of thought and the methodology of the process you employ to *try* to solve the problem.

 b) Start from the naive solution, and then incrementally try to get to a better solution, ex, how can you remove that log(n) to search inside that O(n) loop, use a hashtable perhaps? but won't that increase the memory required?
-Is that OK with the given problem size?Ask the interviewer.
+Is that OK with the given problem size?
+Ask the interviewer.

 c) Listen to the question properly, a lot of hints are hidden in the question itself.
 Once you are done with (a)/(b), now try to see, if you can use some property of the input to get a better solution, perhaps the input is characters from a to z, characters AHA?
 Can I now use that hashtable which will just have size O(26)?